yassermzh/verivox-frontend-challenge/README.md

 - preserve scroll position on route change
 - added some aria-label for a11y

+also

+- added upload file functionality to set the list of tarifs!
+Not sure if that was what requested.
+- added zod to validate the json file!

 Tried to have few small commits this time.

 Thanks for reviewing the code.